 The Bowling Green Bay National Park (near Townsville) is a southern outlier of the Wet Tropics bioregion and has rainforest growing at its summit as well as along the various creeks.

 Hiking to the summit of Mount Elliot, Bowling Green National Park is a two dayer trip.
-Alan Simet, a well known adventurer in his 80's who has summited Mt Elliot 39 times thoughtout his life, has told me that the easiest way to get there is via the Terraces; which I happen to agree with.
+Alan Simet, a well known adventurer in his 80's who has summited Mt Elliot 39 times throughout his life, has told me that the prettiest way to get there is via the Terraces; which I happen to agree with.

 The prettiest route (via The Terraces)